 - The safe number of participants (which enables social distancing to be maintained) should be determined by a venue risk assessment and comunicated beforehand. - Before attending any cricket activities or venues, all participants, officials, volunteers and spectators must self-assess for COVID-19 symptoms: - · A high temperature. - A new, continuous cough. - A loss of, or change to, their sense of smell or taste.

-If you have one or more of these symptoms you should not attend any cricket activity and must ffollow NHS and PHE guidance on self-isolation. - People with health conditions that put them at increased risk should consider the risks of participating in cricket activity. - Follow Government guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19 (found here) if this applies to you. - Personal hygiene measures should be carried out at home before and after use of the facility. - Bring your own hand sanitiser where possible and practice strong hand hygiene at all times. - Follow Government guidance on public transport or car sharing available here - For advice on reducing the risk of infection when outside - Club representatives should ensure that the facility is compliant with current Government legislation including legislation and guidance related to COVID-19.
-A risk assessment should have been completed and risk mitigation measures put in place and monitored - Clubhouses and changing rooms should not be used, except by people with disabilities, although toilet facilities can be accessed.
-Clubs and venues should inform visitors that these are areas of increased risk, that they should shower and change at home where possible, and those that do need to use changing rooms should minimise time spent inside. - Club representatives should make all participants aware of expected social distancing and hygiene behaviour during play and whilst on site. - Club representatives should make all participants aware of the minor increase in transmission risk associated in partaking in even socially distanced group activity. - Limit the time spent congregating at a venue before cricket activity.
-This could involve having strict meeting times or staggering start times. - Participants should arrive in kit and ready to warm-up. - Participants should bring their own food and drink or where available purchase food and drinks in line with Government guidance on hospitality.
-Water bottles should be clearly marked with the owner's name and must not be shared - Social interaction before playing cricket should only take place outdoors, and in separate and distinct groups consisting of up to 6 people or two households.
+If you have one or more of these symptoms you should not attend any cricket activity and must ffollow NHS and PHE guidance or soft-isolation. - People with health conditions that put them at increased risk should consider the risks of participating in cricket activity. - Follow Government guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19 (found here) if this applies to you. - Personal hygiene measures should be carried out at home before and after use of the facility. - Bring your own hand sanitiser where possible and practice strong hand hygiene at all times. - Follow Government guidance on public transport or car sharing available here - For advice on reducing the risk of infection when outside your home see here - Club representatives should ensure that the facility is compliant with current Government legislation including legislation and guidance related to COVID-19.
+A risk assessment should have been completed and risk mitigation measures put in place and monitored - Changing rooms can be used where it is safe to do so but subject to risk assessment and restrictions see the Changing Rooms section of Part 2 of the full guidance.
+Clubs and venues should inform visitors that these are areas of increased risk, that they should shower and change at home where possible, and those that do need to use changing rooms should minimise time spent inside. - Club representatives should make all participants aware of expected social distancing and hygiene behaviour during play and whilst on site. - Club representatives should make all participants aware of the minor increase in transmission risk associated in partaking in even socially distanced group activity. - Participants should arrive in kit and ready to warm-up - Teas and food can be provided where this can be done in compliance with the government guidance on hospitality and it is safe to do so (see the Teas section in Part 2 of the full guidance).
+Clubs and venues are not obliged to provide teas at this stage.
+Where teas are not provided, participants should bring their own food and drink or where available purchase food and drinks in line with Government guidance on hospitality.
+Water bottles should be clearly marked with the owner's name and must not be shared. - Social interaction before playing cricket should take part in accordance with social distancing requirements and legal gathering size limits